andrewc2/LHWB-Bot/README.md

 `apt-get install ffmpeg`

 ### Point ffmpeg to PATH
-Edit .bashrc and add `export PATH="/usr/bin/ffmpeg:$PATH"` assuming ffmpeg was installed in the default location
+Edit `.bashrc` and add `export PATH="/usr/bin/ffmpeg:$PATH"` assuming ffmpeg was installed in the default location

 `source .bashrc` to save PATH

-### Install Chat Bot
-`npm install --save discord.js`

-`npm install apigiphy`

 ### Running
-`node redBotMusic.js`

-`node redBotNonMusic.js`
+`node redBot.js`

 ### Thanks to:
-@FearlessSwiftie, @richmoj3, and the Discord.io people for all the help!
+@swiftlyanerd, @richmoj3 for all the help!